Is St. Patrick School accredited?

 Where can I find the current school calendar and athletic schedules?

 SCHOOL CALENDAR/EVENTS: We use Google Calendars to keep track of most of our schedule and activities.
 You can find a pdf version of the general school calendar on the Documents and Forms page, located under the About Us tab.
-School activities can be found on the Parish Calendar.
+School activities can be found on the school events calendar.

 ATHLETIC SCHEDULES: As soon as schedules are finalized each season, a link to the complete athletic schedule will be available by hovering over the Students tab, clicking Athletics, and then clicking Printable calendar of all sports.
 Individual sports schedules will be published on the individual sports pages.

 Wallet-size sports schedules can be picked up at the school office, Westside Grocery, and Portland Federal Credit Union at the beginning of each sports season.

 How well do St. Patrick students do on standardized tests?

 St. Patrick elementary students are tested each year, using MAP Testing.
 Our students consistently score in the top 25% in the nation.

 Our high school students take the same tests that the students in the public schools take with the exception of the SAT.
 Our juniors and seniors take the ACT.
 Through the years our students have consistently scored higher than all of the area schools (high schools in Ionia County and CMAC).

 I need directions to St. Patrick School and/or an athletic event.